deepaksood619/deepaksood619.github.io/docs/python/documentation/14-file-formats.md

 14.2.[configparser](https://docs.python.org/3.4/library/configparser.html#module-configparser) - Configuration file parser

-This module provides the[ConfigParser](https://docs.python.org/3.4/library/configparser.html#configparser.ConfigParser) class which implements a basic configuration language which provides a structure similar to what's found in Microsoft Windows INI files.
+This module provides the [ConfigParser](https://docs.python.org/3.4/library/configparser.html#configparser.ConfigParser) class which implements a basic configuration language which provides a structure similar to what's found in Microsoft Windows INI files.
 You can use this to write Python programs which can be customized by end users easily.

 ## config.ini